michielvha/vitepress/docs/blog/azure/automated-cluster-onboarding-argocd.md

 ## 1.2 Usage - Saving Outputs as Key Vault Secrets

-When creating an AKS cluster via the module, we must create 2 secret resources to store these two values in the Key Vault instance named `localfoundation-prd`.
-This will facilitate secure auto-joining by ArgoCD or other applications that require these credentials.
+When creating an AKS cluster, we must create 2 secret resources to store these two values in a Key Vault instance.
+These will later be used by ArgoCD to facilitate secure auto-joining.

 ### 1.2.1 create terraform resources